denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Turing, A. M. “Computing Machinery and Intelligence.” *Mind* 59, no. 236 (October 1, 1950): 433–60.

-U.S. Bureau of Labor Statistics.
-“Displacement of Morse Operators in Commercial Telegraph Offices.” *Monthly Labor Review* 34, no. 3 (March 1, 1932): 501–15.

 Vasic, Bane, and Erozan M. Kurtas. *Coding and Signal Processing for Magnetic Recording Systems*.
 CRC Press, 2004.

 Weller, Charles Edward. *The Early History of the Typewriter*.
 La Porte,
 Indiana: Chase & Shepard, Printers, 1918.

-Wythoff, Grant.
-“Artifactual Interpretation.” *Journal of Contemporary Archaeology* 2, no. 1 (April 24, 2015): 23–29.

 Youngquist, Robert, and Robert Hanes.
 "Magnetic Reader".
 US3013206A.
 Stillwater, MN, filed August 28, 1958, and issued December 12, 1961.

-[^1]: Chun, "Enduring Ephemeral," 148.
+[^1]: Wendy Hui Kyong Chun, “The Enduring Ephemeral, or the Future Is a Memory,” *Critical Inquiry* 35, no. 1 (2008): 148.

-[^2]: See Levine, *Forms*, 6-11.
-Levine explains: "Affordance is a term used to describe the potential uses or actions latent in materials and designs.
+[^2]: See Caroline Levine, *Forms: Whole, Rhythm, Hierarchy, Network* (Princeton, NJ: Princeton University Press, 2015), 6-11.
+Levine explains:
+"Affordance is a term used to describe the potential uses or actions latent in materials and designs.
 Glass affords transparency and brittleness.
 Steel affords strength, smoothness, hardness and durability.
 Cotton affords fluffiness, but also breathable cloth when it is spun into yarn and thread" (6).

-[^4]: See for example Gadamer, *Truth and Method*, 110: "In both legal and theological hermeneutic there is an essential tension between the fixed text---the law or the gospel---on the one hand and, on the other, the sense arrived at by applying it at the concrete moment of interpretation."
-See also Ricoeur, *Interpretation Theory*, 28.
+[^4]: See for example Hans-Georg Gadamer, *Truth and Method*(New York: Seabury Press, 1975), 110: "In both legal and theological hermeneutic there is an essential tension between the fixed text---the law or the gospel---on the one hand and, on the other, the sense arrived at by applying it at the concrete moment of interpretation."
+See also Paul Ricoeur, *Interpretation Theory:
+Discourse and the Surplus of Meaning* (Fort Worth: Texas Christian University Press, 1976), 28.

-[^6]: See, for example, Huhtamo and Parikka's "Introduction" in *Media Archaeology*, 3: "Media Archaeology should not be confused with archaeology as a discipline.
+[^6]: See, for example, Erkki Huhtamo and Pekka Parikka, *Media Archaeology:
+Approaches, Applications, and Implications* (Berkeley, CA: University of California Press, 2011),3: "Media Archaeology should not be confused with archaeology as a discipline.
 When media archaeologists claim they are 'excavating' media-cultural phenomena, the word should be understood in a specific way."
-See also Grant Wythoff, "Artifactual Interpretation."
-On the use of stratigraphy related to hard drive forensics see Perry and Morgan, "Materializing Media Archaeologies: the MAD-P Hard Drive Excavation."
+See also Grant Wythoff, “Artifactual Interpretation,” *Journal of Contemporary Archaeology* 2, no. 1 (April 24, 2015): 23–29.
+On the use of stratigraphy related to hard drive forensics see Sara Perry and Colleen Morgan, “Materializing Media Archaeologies: The MAD-P Hard Drive Excavation,” *Journal of Contemporary Archaeology* 2, no. 1 (April 24, 2015): 94–104.

-[^7]: See Schenck, "Applied Paleontology"; Simonetti, "Between the Vertical and the Horizontal: Time and Space in Archaeology"; and Geikie, "The Rise of Stratigraphical Geology in England" in *The Founders of Geology*, 337-364.
+[^7]: See Hubert Schenck, “Applied Paleontology,” *AAPG Bulletin* 24, no. 10 (1940): 1752–78; Cristián Simonetti, “Between the Vertical and the Horizontal:
+Time and Space in Archaeology,” *History of the Human Sciences* 26, no. 1 (February 1, 2013): 90–110; and Archibald Geikie, *The Founders of Geology* (*New York: Macmillan, 1905).

-[^8]: For periodization of computer systems see Denning, "Third Generation Computer Systems."
+[^8]: For periodization of computer systems see Peter Denning, “Third Generation Computer Systems,” *ACM Computing Surveys* 3, no. 4 (December 1971): 175–216.

 [^9]: Programmable media have multiple origins, worthy of their own extended history.
 The French textile worker Basile Bouchon used "drill paper" to